ashishkumar91/Visual_Products_Matcher/README.md

 1. **Prepare the image database**:
    - Place your database images in the `db/` directory.
    - Ensure all images are in JPG format.
+   - over 60+ products images in the dataset

 2. **Run the Streamlit app**: